 Buffy the Vampire Slayer meanwhile would pioneer a new type of story arc, the Big Bad formula.

-Now the Big Bad formula is where a major villain or sometimes a few villains will emerge, usually at the start of a series, though sometimes it might be as late as half way through.
+The Big Bad formula is where a major villain or sometimes a few villains will emerge, usually at the start of a series, though sometimes it might be as late as half way through.

 The Big Bad will be the head of many of the lesser villains who appear in each episode.
 Their master plan may be slowly revealed over the course of the series.
-Their end game will obviously be a bigger threat than any other villain that year, and as a result they will be defeated in the season finale in a spectacular battle where they will usually be killed.
+Their end game will naturally be a bigger threat than any other villain that year, and as a result they will be defeated in the season finale in a spectacular battle where they will usually be killed.

 The next year a new villain will emerge to take their place and the pattern will repeat once more.